adamschonewille/phys408OpticalCavity/LabNotebook.md

 We aligned the laser to set up the optical cavity in the following way:

  - Removed the first mirror $M_1$.
 Aligned the mirrors so that the beam was parallel to the optical table surface throughout the setup.
- - Added the 50 cm lens to the setup
+ - Added the 50 cm lens to the beam path to